jbakes89/tic-tac-toe/README.md

 ### Things to add/improve:

 ### Patch Notes (5th June, 2021)
-- Set up the grid and a few basic functions, while starting to flesh out the structure of the main modules.
+- Implemented function to check for n-in-a-row completion.

 ### TODO (5th June, 2021)
-- Function to check win condition (n-in-a-row)
 - Show player names
 - Allow players to edit their names
 - Add a display to show the game outcome